ottokruse/aws-apigw-authorizer/README.md

 export const handler = lambdaAuthorizer.handler.bind(lambdaAuthorizer);
 ```

-Of course you will have to create a deployment package to include `aws-apigw-authorizer` and it's dependencies.
+Of course you will have to create a deployment package to include `aws-apigw-authorizer-extended` and it's dependencies.

-    npm install aws-apigw-authorizer
+    npm install aws-apigw-authorizer-extended

 See instructions here: https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html